JacobArthurs/pgplan/DESIGN.md

 ### Analyze File

 - `file` is optional
-- Can be a SQL file, JSON file (EXPLAIN output), or TEXT file (EXPLAIN output)
+- Can be a SQL file, or JSON file (EXPLAIN output)
 - Use `-` for stdin
 - If no file provided, enters interactive mode